Jayhawker

 Broadside recruiting men for the Independent Kansas Jay-Hawkers, 1st Kansas Volunteer Cavalry.

 Burned Wagons Point in Death Valley, where the Jayhawker group of 49ers killed their oxen, chopped the wagons, dried the meat, and set off westward on foot.

-Jayhawker and red leg are terms that came to prominence in Kansas Territory during the Bleeding Kansas period of the 1850s; they were adopted by militant bands affiliated with the free-state cause during the American Civil War.
-These gangs were guerrillas who often clashed with pro-slavery groups from Missouri, known at the time in Kansas Territory as "Border Ruffians" or "Bushwhackers".
+Jayhawker is a term that came to prominence in Kansas Territory during the Bleeding Kansas period of the 1850s; it was adopted by militant bands affiliated with the free-state cause during the American Civil War.
+These groups were guerrillas who often clashed with pro-slavery groups from Missouri, known at the time in Kansas Territory as "Border Ruffians" or "Bushwhackers".
 After the Civil War, the word "Jayhawker" became synonymous with the people of Kansas, or anybody born in Kansas.
 Today a modified version of the term, Jayhawk, is used as a nickname for a native-born Kansan.

 Origin

 Early usage

-The term did not appear in the first American edition of Burtlett's Dictionary of Americanisms (1848), but was entered into the fourth improved and enlarged edition in 1877 as a cant name for a freebooting armed man in the western United States.
+The term did not appear in the first American edition of Burtlett's Dictionary of Americanisms (1848) but was entered into the fourth improved and enlarged edition in 1877 as a cant name for a freebooting armed man in the western United States.

 It was established that the term was adopted as a nickname by a group of emigrants from Illinois traveling to California in 1849, who got stuck in Death Valley.

 In 1858–59, the slang term "Jayhawking" became widely used as a synonym for stealing.
 Examples include:

 O'ive been over till Eph.
 Kepley's a-jayhawking.

 Men are now at Fort Scott, working by the day for a living as loyal as Gen. Blunt himself, who have had every hoof confiscated, or jayhawked, which is about the same thing, for all the benefit it is to the Government.